-(with concentration in ministry)
+(with concentrations)

-The Bachelor of Science in Biblical Studies degree at Grace Bible College includes 48 credits in Bible and Theology, as well as 28 credits in Ministry.
-These ministry concentrations include Pastoral, Youth, Intercultural, or Women's Ministry.
+The Bachelor of Science in Biblical Studies degree at Grace Bible College includes 48 credits in Bible and Theology, as well as 19 to 28 credits in Ministry.
+Ministry concentrations include Pastoral, Youth, Intercultural, or Women's Ministry.
+Academic concentrations are Old or New Testament Studies.
 Students who are unsure of their specific calling or who would like to customize this degree can also choose the General Ministry concentration, which allows ministry-minded students to select six courses from any of the ministry concentrations.
 Whatever the ministry emphasis, this degree prepares students for service in church and para-church ministries, the mission field, as well as further graduate studies.